 |Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

-Update: On Friday June 26, 2015 the Supreme Court ruled in favor of same-sex marriage.
+Update: This article was originally published in Fall of 2014 while many states were debating whether to allow same-sex marriage.
+On Friday June 26, 2015 the Supreme Court ruled in favor of same-sex marriage.
 The ruling affects all 50 states and makes it legal for same-sex couples to marry (and divorce) in every state.
 For more information on this ruling, see our article here.

 For couples that live in one of the states where same-sex marriage is now legal, seeking a divorce in that state is no different than it would be for a traditional couple seeking a divorce.